elucian/bee/syntax/structure.md

 Do not try to understand this example.
 It is just a worm-up!

 **Notes:**
-* This program is a #role = "driver" having file-name "main.bee";
+* This program is a driver :=  having file-name "main.bee";
 * Input parameter _*params_ is an array of strings;
-* Any Bee module is ending with mandatory keyword: _"over"_;
+* Any Bee component is ending with mandatory keyword: _"over"_;
 * Early driver termination can be trigger using: halt or exit;

 ## External code

-Libraries and modules can be imported like this:
+Libraries and components can be imported like this:

 **Imports:**